updated on 07 April 2022

 Reading time: 10 minutes

 The type of partnership at a firm should be an important factor for any aspiring lawyer.
-It will have an impact on the career paths open to you and is also a good indicator of what a firm’s culture – and day-to-day life in the office – will be like.
-From an applicant’s perspective, understanding how a firm is structured can ultimately help you to impress in an interview.
+It’ll have an impact on the career paths open to you and is also a good indicator of what a firm’s culture – and day-to-day life in the office – will be like.
+From an applicant’s perspective, understanding how a firm is structured can ultimately help you to impress in your application and at interview.

-The legal profession has a reputation for being slow to embrace change, which is reflected by firms’ widespread use of the traditional ‘lockstep’ partnership model.
-However, increasing demands for better value for money for clients, greater competition for work, competition to attract and retain talent, as well as the influence of US firms, which work very differently, have seen more organisations modify or depart from this approach.
+The legal profession has a reputation for being slow to embrace change, which, in the past, was reflected by firms’ widespread use of the traditional ‘lockstep’ partnership model.
+However, increasing demands for better value for money for clients, greater competition for work, competition to attract and retain talent, as well as the influence of US firms, which work very differently, have seen organisations modify or depart from this approach.
+As such, the number of firms that operate a fully ‘lockstep’ pay model has grown smaller over the years.
+Many of the changes came after top firms were losing talent to rivals who were offering more merit-based pay models (there’s more on this below).

-Below we explain the two broadly opposed types of law firm partnership and explore some variations within each, with insights provided by Hanh Nguyen, partner and restructuring and insolvency specialist at Charles Russell Speechlys.
+In this article, we explain the two broadly opposed types of law firm partnership and explore some variations within each.

 Lockstep

 The lockstep model is the most widely used among firms in both the UK and the US.
-In this system, equity partners’ profit shares increase in line with their seniority within the firm (ie, how long they have worked there).
+In this system, equity partners’ profit shares increase in line with their seniority within the firm (ie, how long they’ve worked there).

 This means that all equity partners who joined the firm in the same year will be paid the same, all seventh-year associates are paid the same and so on, due to automatic annual pay increases.